-- 1.1 Does the product conform to the requirements of the The Pressure Equipment (Safety) Regulation 2016 in respect of its design, manufacture and testing procedures? - 1.2 Does the product have an appropriate Conformity Assessment mark? - 1.3 For products with a thermal input greater than or equal to 1MW, and less than 50MW, does the product comply with the minimum requirements as stated in Annex II of the Medium Combustion Plant Directive (EU) 2015/2193? - 1.4 Has the product been tested at the specified test points (see Table 1) in accordance with the procedures and test conditions provisions in one of the following standards? (tick all that apply). - a) BS EN 676:2003 (as amended) (gas-fired burners). - b) BS EN 267:2009 (oil-fired burners). - C) ISO 13579-1:2013 (as amended) (both gas-fired and oil-fired burners)
+- 1.1 Does the product conform to the requirements of the The Pressure Equipment (Safety) Regulation 2016 in respect of its design, manufacture and testing procedures? - 1.2 Does the product have an appropriate Conformity Assessment mark? - 1.3 Does the product enable compliance with the minimum requirements as stated in Annex II of the Medium Combustion Plant Directive (EU) 2015/2193 as implemented in UK domestic law, without the need for flue gas recovery? - 1.4 Has the product been tested at the specified test points (see Table 1) in accordance with the procedures and test conditions provisions in one of the following standards? (tick all that apply). - a) BS EN 676:2020 (as amended) (gas-fired burners). - b) BS EN 267:2020 (oil-fired burners). - C) ISO 13579-1:2013 (as amended) (both gas-fired and oil-fired burners)